adi-g15/leetcode-timer/README.md

 > 5 minutes for thinking time, isliye default rakha hu

+### Setting custom time limit

+Pass the number of minutes as argument, eg. `./timer.py 6` for 6 minutes reset time

 ### How I use

 Step 1: Start the timer, either from terminal, or I use .desktop file, so I can start it as any other application